jposada202020/CircuitPython_uplot/docs/quick_start.rst

     Cartesian(plot, x, y)
     display.show(plot)

+You can add more than one graph to the same plot.
+Howver, you need to define the range of the graph as the two graphs will share the same axes.

 There are some parameters that you can customize:
     * rangex and rangey: you could specify the ranges of your graph.
 Allowing you to move your graph according to your needs.
-This parameters only accept lists
+This parameters only accept lists.
+This is needed for plotting more than one curve in the plot area.
-    * line color: you could specify the color in HEX
+    * line color: you could specify the color in HEX.
+Or you could use the color class as explained above.
+    * line style: you could specify the line style.
+The default is a solid line. see below for more details
     * fill: if you selected this as `True` the area under your graph will be filled
     * nudge: this parameter allows yuo to move a little bit the graph.
 This is useful when the data start/end in the limits of your range